Top 10 recruiting software platforms for 2019

-Top recruiting software tools are
+Top 10 recruiting software platforms are

 - The Predictive Index

 Tech recruiters can build a tech pro’s profile from digital signatures gathered from these social sites.
 Dice Open Web also helps them to reach out to passive candidates and get better response rates, saving time and cost.

 Codility offers an intuitive platform to increase brand visibility and help source programmers to add value to your company.
 Developers can be evaluated, or inspired, using customized tests/challenges and interviewed via the automated platform.

 The digital interview platform helped recruiters choose applicants from a sea of resumes by watching videos where they had recorded responses to interview questions.

 This search engine from Workable helps tech recruiters source candidates using “information aggregated from multiple sources in real-time,” streamline applicant tracking processes and manage interviews.

 The recruiter-friendly solution automatically measures the coding skills and finds the real problem solvers.
 The company says it aims to imitate a “first day at work experience.”

 The website offers “algorithmic matching, key ATS integrations, and 1:1 support” to make smart recruiting decisions for employers looking for top quality technical talent.

 This artificial intelligence-powered competency-based hiring platform helps recruiters build great tech teams.
 Glider’s approach combines the preferences and capabilities of employers (and job seekers) to ensure an efficient recruitment process without bias.
 For data-driven hiring decisions, Glider offers auto-scored coding tasks, video interviews, and real-world simulations.

-With amazing advances in artificial intelligence and machine learning, automation almost guarantees efficiency and accuracy of the hiring process and helps create a rich workplace.
+With amazing advances in artificial intelligence and machine learning, automation almost guarantees the efficiency and accuracy of the hiring process and helps create a rich workplace.

 The recruitment landscape has changed tremendously in recent years, especially with diversity and inclusion goals and the need to become “innovative” gaining prominence.